All tutorials

 AutoSuggest

-When presented with a 3 word address that may be incorrectly entered, AutoSuggest returns a list of potential correct 3 word addresses.
+When presented with a what3words address which may be incorrectly entered, AutoSuggest returns a list of potential correct 3 word addresses.
 It needs the first two words plus at least the first character of the third word to produce suggestions.

 Optionally, clipping can narrow down the possibilities, and limit results to: